If you’ve ever met me in person, you might not believe it when I tell you that once upon a time, I was frightened of everything and everyone.

 I would be lying to say that wasn’t a trial by fire.

-I graduated by the skin of my teeth, still very reserved and inward-looking, and I ended up taking a job most suited for me, where I would spend hours each day, in front of a computer, all alone by myself.
+I graduated by the skin of my teeth, still very reserved and inward-looking, and almost immediately, I landed a job most suited for me, where I would spend hours each day, in front of a computer, all alone by myself.

 The only downside?
 I had to talk for hours to people I could not see, and make some sort of real connection.

-I wasn't prepared for this, but knowing that the entire English programming department at the offshore radio station I was at, was pretty much counting on me to make it work - I had to dig in my heels and start connecting with people through the airwaves.
+I wasn’t prepared for this, but I was hired to be the first person to pioneer the English programming department and I somehow had to make it work.
+I had dug in my heels and start connecting with people through the airwaves.

 That began my love affair with the science and art of interpersonal communication.